 Check out all my cheesecake baking tips here.

-First things first let's preheat the oven to 350F/180C and line a 12 cup muffin pan with cupcake liners, then set muffin tin aside.
-This recipe makes 15 cupcake size cheesecakes or you can do all mini cupcake size cheesecakes and it will make closer to 60 mini cupcake size.
+First things first let's preheat the oven to 350F/180C and line a 12-cup muffin pan with cupcake liners, then set the muffin tin aside.
+This recipe makes 15 cupcake-size cheesecakes or you can do all mini cupcake-size cheesecakes and it will make closer to 60 mini cupcake sizes.
 OR you can do 12 cupcake sizes and about 15 mini cupcake sizes.

 Now start with the graham cracker crust.
 In a small bowl combine the crushed graham cracker crumbs and sugar.